Item 14: Understand lifetimes

 } // `item1` dropped here

 It's also possible to build an item "on the fly", as part of an expression that's then fed into something else.
 These unnamed temporary items are then dropped when they're no longer needed.
-One over-simplified but helpful way to think about this is to imagine that each branch of the expression's syntax tree gets expanded to its own block, with temporary variables being inserted by the compiler.
+One oversimplified but helpful way to think about this is to imagine that each part of the expression gets expanded to its own block, with temporary variables being inserted by the compiler.
 For example, an expression like:

 let x = f((a + b) * 2);